-Billions of needles and syringes are used every year, between health workers and ordinary citizens.
-If disposed of improperly, waste needle and syringe can create a serious biohazard, as any infected blood from the inner tube cannot be broken down or processed through recycling.
+Billions of needles and syringes are used every year by healthcare workers and ordinary citizens.
+If disposed of improperly, needle and syringe waste can create a serious biohazard, because any infected blood from the inner tube cannot be broken down or processed through recycling.

 This accumulation of waste could reach an all-time peak with the global launch of vaccines COVID-19, but a designer came up with a solution.
-Daniel López Velasco and Ithzel Libertad Cerón López have created Helix, a special collapsible syringe that can become the environmentally friendly alternative to disposable devices used in today's healthcare sector.
+Daniel López Velasco and Ithzel Libertad Cerón López have created Helix, a special foldable syringe that can become the eco-friendly alternative to disposable devices used in today's healthcare sector.

 An origami syringe